jellyfin/jellyfin-sdk-kotlin/README.md

 ---

-## Reference Use-Cases
+## Projects using the API client

-This API client library can be utilised in any Java or Kotlin based client application and serves as an abstraction layer to interact with the API endpoints provided by a current version of Jellyfin server.
+This library can be utilized in any JVM or Android based application and serves as an abstraction layer to interact with the API endpoints provided by a current version of Jellyfin server.
-The Jellyfin Project already uses this client library within two of its official clients and provides this utility to any other developer with the need for this library.
+We already use this library within our own official clients and is is used by other third-party clients as well.
-You can use these reference use-cases to help in case you plan to develop your own JVM based Jellyfin client(s).

-### Jellyfin Android
+### Jellyfin for Android

-[Jellyfin Android](https://github.com/jellyfin/jellyfin-android) is the new official Kotlin based re-implementation of the old Android client.
+[Jellyfin for Android](https://github.com/jellyfin/jellyfin-android) is our official Kotlin based Android client for phones and tablets.
-Should you intend to use this library with Kotlin as your language of choice, then you can use this client as a reference.

-### Jellyfin Android TV
+### Jellyfin for Android TV

-[Jellyfin Android TV](https://github.com/jellyfin/jellyfin-androidtv) is the current official Android TV client.
+[Jellyfin for Android TV](https://github.com/jellyfin/jellyfin-androidtv) is the official Android TV client for devices running Android TV, Fire TV or Google TV.
-It mostly represents a Java-based client using this library, yet is in the process of migrating to Kotlin.

 ### Gelli

-[Gelli](https://github.com/dkanada/gelli) is a music-focused 3rd party Android client developed and maintained by one of the core Jellyfin members.
+[Gelli](https://github.com/dkanada/gelli) is a music-focused third-party Android client.
-It represents a pure Java client utilising this client library.